We support postgraduate research through our Reading Rooms and online resources, through collaborative projects, and through research training events.

 If you are a student interested in applying for a collaborative doctoral studentship with the Library, please visit this page.

 PhD placement scheme

 Our annual placement scheme offers doctoral researchers from all disciplines the chance to develop and apply transferrable skills and expertise outside the university sector.
-Projects cover activities ranging from vital support for cataloguing, conservation and interpretation to policy research, resource development and research engagement.
+Projects cover activities ranging from cataloguing, conservation and interpretation to policy research, resource development and research engagement.